 A skin reaction to permethrin may be uncommon in people with healthy skin, but it's not uncommon among scabies sufferers.

-Also, the scabies mite is resistent to many pesticides, but not to neem treatment.
+Also, the scabies mite is already resistent to many pesticides, but not to neem treatment.
 So natural treatment of scabies with neem is particularly useful for persistent cases, where other scabies treatments have failed.

 On top of that neem is actually used as and recommended for skin care, especially for irritated and inflamed skin.

 The instant relief from symptoms that a lot of people report is due to the anti-inflammatory, antibacterial and analgesic action of neem.
 (You can read more about that on the pages about neem and psoriasis or neem and eczema.)
 Neem is good for your skin!

 Neem not only kills scabies mites, soothes and heals your skin, it is also good for your immune system which plays an important part in fighting a scabies infestation.
 The most persistent cases of scabies are often due to a compromised immune system.

 People do take neem capsules or drink neem tea to improve their general health and their immune system.
 As far as I am aware nobody is swallowing ivermectin or permethrin to do so...